mrodriguez3313/web-playground/README.md

 # Ceramic Web Playground

-To run project:
-1. Install dependencies by running: `npm install`

-2. Then to run just execute with: `serve . `
+To run project locally just execute with: `serve . `

 If you don't have MetaMask installed in your browser, you won't see the option to connect your MetaMask account.